 Abstract

-Butterflies are important bio indicators which should be protected to conserve the biodiversity and environment.
-They play an important role in food chain and are valuable pollinators in the local environment.
-The present study investigated and compared the butterfly abundance and diversity within two different habitats (i) Undisturbed (ii) Disturbed, in Jawaharlal Nehru Krishi Vishwavidyalaya Campus, Jabalpur Madhya Pradesh.
+Butterflies are important bio-indicators that should be protected to conserve the biodiversity and environment.
+They play an important role in the food chain and are valuable pollinators in the local environment.
+The present study investigated and compared the butterfly abundance and diversity within two different habitats (i) Undisturbed and (ii) Disturbed, in Jawaharlal Nehru Krishi Vishwavidyalaya Campus, Jabalpur Madhya Pradesh.
 A total of 24 butterfly species were recorded during the study from June 2022 to July 2023 using transects with the aid of sweep nets.
-An overall total of 2537 butterflies were recorded, which spread across 05 families 17 genera and 23 species.
-The most abundant family of butterflies caught in undisturbed ecosystem was Pieridae 38% followed by Nymphalidae 27%, Lycaenidae 14%, Papilionidae and Hesperiidae 7%.
-In disturbed ecosystem butterflies were distributed as Pieridae being dominated with 52% followed by Lycaenidae 22%, Nymphalidae 16%, Hesperiidae 7% and Papilionidae 3%.
+An overall total of 2537 butterflies were recorded, which spread across 05 families 17 genera, and 23 species.
+The most abundant family of butterflies caught in undisturbed ecosystems was Pieridae 38% followed by Nymphalidae 27%, Lycaenidae 14%, Papilionidae and Hesperiidae 7%.
+In disturbed ecosystems, butterflies were distributed as Pieridae being dominated with 52% followed by Lycaenidae at 22%, Nymphalidae at 16%, Hesperiidae at 7%, and Papilionidae at 3%.
 The undisturbed habitat was more diversified (H’-1.59) in butterfly diversity than the disturbed habitat (H’- 1.20).

 Keywords: Lepidoptera, diversity, abundance, Shannon Index.